Gingertonic/berklee-valencia/README.md

 This is a CLI gem for users to read the latest Berklee Valencia news and find out about programs offered.

+See the video walkthrough of the app [here](https://www.youtube.com/watch?v=cxLc4GXXrzI)

+Read my blog post about this project [here](https://medium.com/@bethmschofield/look-mum-im-a-real-programmer-689a0b011942)

 ## Installation

 Add this line to your application's Gemfile: